onap/archived---policy-engine/docs/platform/policygui.rst

 -----------------

 The GUI provides actions (Edit, Clone, Move, Rename, Describe, View etc) to support maintaining the policy after it has been created.
-The figures below specify how to initiate an action.
+The figure below specifies how to initiate an action.

 .. image:: PolicyGUI_Editor_PolicyActions.png

-|
-|
+The next step of the selected action is shown below.

 .. image:: PolicyGUI_Editor_PolicyActionsDetail.png